-The following costs shall not be considered eliqible:
+The following costs shall not be considered eligible:

 - return on capital;

 - debt and debt service charges;

 - provisions for losses or debts;

 - interest owed;

 - doubtful debts;

-- exchange losses:
+- exchange losses;

-- VAT, when it is considered as recoverable under the applicable national VAT legislation (see above paragraph on Value Added Tax):
+- VAT, when it is considered as recoverable under the applicable national VAT legislation (see above paragraph on Value Added Tax);

 - costs declared by the beneficiary and covered by another project or work programme receiving an EU grant (see also above paragraph on eligible indirect costs);

 - excessive or reckless expenditure;

+- contributions in kind;

-- in the case of renting or leasing of equipment, the cost of any buy-out option at the end of the lease or rental period;
+- in the case of renting or leasing of equipment, the cost of any buy-out option at the end of the lease or rental

-$^{140}$ In the Member State,s the VAT national legislation translates the VAT Directive 2006/112/EC costs of opening and operating bank accounts (including costs of transfers from/to the National or Executive Agency charged by the bank of the beneficiary).
+$^{173}$ In the Member States the VAT national legislation translates the VAT Directive 2006/112/EC.

-&lt;sup>141 See article 13(1) of the Directive
+&lt;sup>174 See article 13(1) of the Directive.